 As a close-knit group of approximately 65 undergraduates, Apparel majors benefit from regular interaction with alumni and other visiting critics and design professionals.
 Each spring senior thesis collections are presented to the public in a professional runway show.
 For students this annual event is preceded by months of conceptual development, experimentation, meticulous assembly and precise fittings.
-The work shown in each year’s Collection show is juried by a panel of guest critics – professional designers who carefully review and discuss the work together, give students critical feedback and select the best garments for the runway show.
+The work shown in each year's Collection show is juried by a panel of guest critics – professional designers who carefully review and discuss the work together, to give students critical feedback and relevant industry perspectives.

 Apparel Design majors work in well-equipped studios in a state-of-the-art, newly renovated building.
 The open studio environment, coupled with ongoing feedback from faculty mentors and a ready exchange of ideas with peers, fosters a collaborative and supportive environment for honing personal expression through the creation of one-of-a-kind works of wearable art.

 Elise Petelier BFA 2013